comicfans/learn/why_rust_different.md

 std::string temp;
 temp.push_back("I_am_very_long_string");
 ```
-there is no explicit allocating call , but under the hood such code must allocate
-dynamic heap memory.
-Running this code in userspace is no big deal, it just said
+there is no explicit allocation call , but allocate dynamic heap memory under the hood.
+Writing such code in userspace is no big deal, it just said
-"I don't care about how memory come from,
-just give me 1MB memory, or I will throw a Out-Of-Memory exception or just terminated", and most
+"I don't care about how memory came from,just give me 1MB memory, or I will throw an Out-Of-Memory exception or just terminated". most
-userspace program don't care about OOM exception, they just let it crash whole program.
- this makes sense for most scenario, since most program is designed to only work under
-"normal" environment(say, with enough memory to finish the work), if such condition not
-satisified anymore, there's very little it can do to recover. suppose another leaking
+userspace programs don't care about OOM exception, they just let it crash the whole program.  this makes sense for the most scenario since they're designed to only work under "normal" conditions(say, with enough memory to finish the work), if such condition not satisified anymore, there's very little it can do to recover. suppose another leaking
-program consumed all the memory, leads your program memory allocation failed,kill the leaking program
+program consumed all the memory, leads your program memory allocation failure,kill the leaking program
 is the only way to recover. but to do this, you still need memory
 allocation (to list and find leaking one, thus OOM again and can't complete)